By Prabhat Singh Jul. 31, 2018

 However, those who find themselves in the clutches of patriarchy have not been able to create this noble environment.
 This is not to suggest giving a clean chit to those who troll Chopra and Jonas, because some people caught in this environment have still been able to deploy their mental faculties – also a gift of natural selection – to select the right emotional response.
 However, it would be naïve to expect the same level of sagacity from a large number of people.

 In a considerable majority of cultures, it’s highly likely that the right kind of nurture can provide the right environment, and thus bring out the right nature.
 It’s important to keep reminding ourselves of the considerable struggles that some of the most liberal modern societies required before they reached where they are today.
 This, instead of blaming everything on the apparently incurable social patriarchy and denouncing completely those suffering from it, should be the emphasis of aspiring changemakers.

-As for Chopra and Jonas, natural selection or not, those wedding bells are going to ring.
-We’re all invited, so let’s do our bit and evolve a little so that we can join in the singing.
+As for Chopra and Jonas, natural selection or not, the celebration continues.
+We’re all invited, so let’s do our bit and evolve a little so that we can join in the dancing.
+Bollywood numbers only!

 As a stereotypical Indian middle-class lad, Prabhat graduated an engineer and began his career by selling his soul to the highest bidder.
 Things have been looking up (a bit) since then - writing, trekking and dark humour have certainly helped.
 His twitter handle is @singhK_P